 - StartPage has a defined policy of not tracking its users or using their Cookie IDs against them to send your information to third parties.

-- YaCy provides a free search engine portal platform to anyone for its intranet network using the peer-to-peer technology.
-It also allows the users to connect to world-wide peer network and brings out the best results out of billions of indexed web pages.
+- YaCy provides a free search engine portal platform to anyone for its intranet network using peer-to-peer technology.
+It also allows the users to connect to worldwide peer networks and brings the best results out of billions of indexed web pages.

 - YaCy believes in promoting the freedom of speech and does so by not censoring the data.
 YaCy does not store your Cookie IDs and your query search terms.

-- AdBlock Plus also warns its users’ of the consequences if they visit any known malware hosting websites.
-AdBlock Plus also works on to disable all third party tracking apps and cookies that are stored on your computer.
+- Adblock Plus also warns its users of the consequences if they visit any known malware-hosting websites.
+Adblock Plus also works to disable all third-party tracking apps and cookies that are stored on your computer.